jlvandenhout/iota-streams-experience/examples/notifications/README.md

     ```

-We now have an Author and a Subscriber we can create and consume our notification service.
+We now have an Author and a Subscriber to create and consume our notification service.
 From the root of this crate use the following commands to run the Author and the Subscriber:

 ```bash
 cargo run --bin author <SEED>